kyee90/machine-learning-sample/README.md

-# sample code for various machine learning algorithms
+# sample code for various machine learning algorithms by Kieran Yee